 And thanks again for all your efforts to figure this out, I appreciate this stuff takes time!

 @albertofpena, any chance you could confirm whether the locale handling changes discussed here (and now implemented in the latest 3.0_RC3 release) also fix the streamtubes rendering issue you initially reported?
 We have reports from other macOS users that this isn’t working, and we’re trying to figure out whether this might be related to the use of an ATI graphics card.
-If you also still have the issue, we’ll know it’s not that simple (assuming you’re using a Nvidia system, which you’re previous screenshot suggests).
+If you also still have the issue, we’ll know it’s not that simple (assuming you’re using a Nvidia system, which your previous screenshot suggests).

 Streamtubes are working properly now in my Linux machine.
 I’ve tried in a macOS machine and I can view meshes but I can’t see streamtubes (streamlines work fine.)
 The installation on the macOS machine was done via Homebrew, so I’m afraid it’s not running the last version with the fix.
 Here I’m attaching a screenshot of the OpenGL info window: